joannajzou/GPLFM/README.md

 ![input](/figures/input.png)

 The ground truth response of the cantilever structure to the artificial load is simulated using the Newmark average acceleration method.
 It is assumed that acceleration states at levels 5 and 10 are available as measurement data.
-Hyperparameters $(\alpha, l_s)$ of the GP covariance kernel are fit using the method in Section 2.3.1 of J. Zou et al. (2022), which minimizes the Hellinger distance between the empirical normal distribution fit to the measurement data and modeled GP prior corresponding to the hyperparameters.
+Hyperparameters $(\alpha, l_s)$ of the GP covariance kernel are fit using the method in Section 2.3.1 of Zou et al. (2022), which minimizes the Hellinger distance between the empirical normal distribution fit to the measurement data and modeled GP prior corresponding to the hyperparameters.
 It is observed that the optimal hyperparameters from the tuning process lead to a strong match between the empirical and modeled distributions over the measurement data.

 ![hptuning](/figures/hptuning.png)
 ![hpfit](/figures/hpfit.png)